jimy-byerley/numcy/proposal.md

 	the common length to the sub arrays

 ## class matrix
 Same definition as `array`, only the meaning of this class and some of its operations changes.
+Also this class is 2 dimension only.
 Note that build a `matrix` from an `array` or a `buffer` doesn't copy the internal data is no cast is done.
-There is very few overkill.
+There is only a very small overkill in cast.

 #### Constructors